Fenceposts ripped from the ground during Cyclone Gabrielle have found new homes in farms across Hawke’s Bay

 Otāne farmer Andrew Wilson lost all 5km of his fencing during the cyclone.

-“I had no fences, no boundary fences, no floodgates, so I had to sell all my livestock,” he said.
+“I had no fences, no boundary fences, no floodgates, so I had to sell all my livestock,” Wilson said.

 “Federated Farmers turned up with a tractor and four guys and some volunteers and did my boundary fences, which was massive, because it sort of got me going.